matteeyao/apprenticeship/cloud/mod/SAA-CO2/databases/README.md

 >   * Sales price of each radio
 >
 >   * Sales price - unit cost.

+**Online analytical processing (OLAP)** databases store historical data that has been input by OLTP.
+OLAP databases allow users to view different summaries of multidimensional data.
+Using OLAP, you can extract information from a large database and analyze it for decision-making.
+A good example of an OLAP system is a business intelligence tool.

 > Data Warehousing databases use different type of architecture both from a database perspective and infrastructure layer.